tinymce/tinymce/readme.md

 ### Side note: major and minor version bumps

-In the future these will likely be automated via the lerna-supported [conventional commit](https://conventionalcommits.org) specification, for now this is a manual process.
+> In the future these will likely be automated via the lerna-supported [conventional commit](https://conventionalcommits.org) specification, for now this is done manually.

 In theory minor bumps can be done in the package.json by hand but for consistency we recommend using the lerna tooling for both. `yarn lerna version` is the only way to do this without breaking links between packages.

-Choose major, minor or patch as appropriate depending on the flow-on effects of this version change.
+For each changed package choose major, minor or patch as appropriate depending on the flow-on effects of this version change.
 Afterwards, you _must_ run the git commands below to push the version and related tags correctly.

 Changes to minor and major versions are such a rare occurence that this manual process will suffice until we switch to conventional commits.
 Unfortunately manual version changes mean the next automated build will run all repository tests, since nothing has changed, but that's probably a good idea for serious version changes anyway.